Vinexy/Machine-Learning-Comparing-Classifiers/README.md

-In this homework, first of all I decided to convert disease types to number for calculating scores easily.
+In this project, first of all I decided to convert disease types to number for calculating scores easily.
 After that, I normalized the data then created the train test split.
 Secondly, I created classifications.
 In the knn classification 5 neighbours accuracy score is 72.34% it may be not best so, I created best KNN score algorithm then it is 76.60%.
 After that I created the other classifications and put the accuracy scores on to accuracies{}.
 Then I compared the accuracy score which is best.
 "DECISION TREE" is the best accuracy for my dataset.